Understanding Bookkeeping Basics

 Maximising Business Deductions

-Consider a sole proprietor who organises receipts and invoices into a digital ledger.
+Consider a sole trader who organises receipts and invoices into a digital ledger.
 They track profit and loss statements monthly, spotting deductions like advertising expenses and travel costs.
 Such financial organisation turns overlooked items into real tax savings, improving cash flow for business growth.

 Focus on expense tracking with reconciled bank statements and transaction categorisation.
 This builds audit-proof records, protecting against penalties.
 Experts recommend daily reconciliation to capture every business expense before it slips away.